nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date such that only some assignments are shown)..
 Multiple assignments in the list.
 No assignments marked as done.

    1. Test case: `done 1 2` <br>
       Expected: Similar to `done 1 2` test case when all assignments are shown.
-Assignment list will be refreshed to show all assignments.

    1. Test case: `done 1 1` <br>
       Expected: Similar to `done 1 1` test case when all assignments are shown.